PipedreamHQ/pipedream/components/notion/actions/create-page-from-database/README.md

 If your database doesn't appear under the options, try deleting your Notion account connection and reconnecting.

-There's an issue with Notion Databases not appearing in the options if the Databse was created _after_ you connected your Notion account to Pipedream.
+There's an issue with Notion Databases not appearing in the options if the Database was created _after_ you connected your Notion account to Pipedream.